Ligue 1 relegation overruled for Amiens and Toulouse but Lyon appeal dismissed

 Lyon lose appeal against premature Ligue 1 finish but Amiens and Toulouse relegations suspended

-The government has since said that French cup final matches for the season can take place in July and August.
-Training for teams has now resumed.
+The government has since said French cup final matches for the season can take place in July and August.
+Training for teams has resumed.

 "The judge validates the terms defined by the league, in particular for the classification of the Ligue 1 championship," the Council of the State said in a statement.